dakshces/Web-Browser/README.md

 # Web-Browser

 This project is a Java Implementaion of the Browser Rendering Engine built on top of the one described in a tutorial written by Matt Brubeck.
+It can render using either locally stored HTML and CSS files or a provided url link to a webpage.
+The final output is a jpg rendering of the provided webpage as a file named WebPage.jpg.

 ## Getting Started